DragnaCarta/Curse-of-Strahd-Reloaded/Introduction/Using This Guide.md

 > [!warning] **A Brand-New Barovia**
 > *Curse of Strahd: Reloaded* is meant to be a complete substitute to the original *Curse of Strahd*, incorporating the original material only by reference.
 >
-> For example, if this guide says: "This area is largely as described in **E2.
+> For example, if this guide says: "This area is largely as described in <span class="citation">E2.
 Blood of the Vine Tavern (p.
-43)**", this means that you should use all of the material provided in that section of the original book, **except where it's contradicted or overwritten by material in this guide.**
+43)</span>", or "The players pass through <span class="citation">E2.
+Blood of the Vine Tavern (p.
+43)</span>, this means that you should use all of the material provided in that section of the original book, **except where it's contradicted or overwritten by material in this guide.**
 >
 > If this guide doesn't reference a particular element in the original adventure—such as a random encounter or a piece of lore—**assume it doesn't exist.**